SobolGaming/Trivianator/README.md

   easier integration into an existing environment
 * Automatically minimizes static files in develop/local mode.

-# To Be Done
-* Minify files for production
-* Add OAuth Google-supported User Credentials

 # Dependencies
 This is a Docker-based Django framework.
 Please make sure you have Docker and docker-compose installed.